Updated: Sep 9

 Experience something new together.
 Watch a movie no one in the family has seen before, attend a new exhibit at a museum or try a new food together.

 Book mini trips instead of one long trip.
-My family and I did this in 2018.
 Short trips can still be a lot to pack and prepare for, but it’s worth the effort to get everyone out of the house.
-Plus, the smaller trips gave us something to look forward to throughout the year.
+Plus, smaller trips gave you something to look forward to throughout the year.